 What is the goal of your feedback?

 Consider the end goal of your feedback.
+Using specific examples of behavior (rather than simply making a generalization) an employee should improve on or repeat is also important for giving effective feedback.
+Don't forget, your employee looks specifically to you, their manager, to guide them in the workplace.
 What employee behavior do you want to bring to light?
 Is your goal to change the behavior, or encourage it?

 In fact, constructive feedback can become a goal the employee can work on.
 Employee goals can be rooted in productivity, efficiency, education, and personal development, such as in the following situations: